Ankit628792/Zoom-Clone/README.md

 # Zoom Clone App

-This project was bootstrapped with Express Js and Node Js.
+This project was bootstrapped with Express Js and Node Js used with the frontend in ejs.

 ## Available Scripts